History of Islam in southern Italy: Decline (1037–1061) and Norman conquest of Sicily (1061–1091)

+Roger I of Sicily at the 1063 Battle of Cerami, where he was victorious over 35,000 Saracens according to Goffredo Malaterra.

 In 1038, a Byzantine army under George Maniaces crossed the strait of Messina.
 This included a corps of Normans which saved the situation in the first clash against the Muslims from Messina.
 After another decisive victory in the summer of 1040, Maniaces halted his march to lay siege to Syracuse.
 Despite his conquest of the latter, Maniaces was removed from his position, and the subsequent Muslim counter-offensive reconquered all the cities captured by the Byzantines.
+Many Anglo-Danish and Varangian mercenaries fought in Southern Italy, including Harald Hardrada and William de Hauteville who conquered parts of Sicily between 1038 and 1040, and Edgar the Ætheling who fought in the Norman conquest of southern Italy.
+Runestones were raised in Sweden in memory of warriors who died in Langbarðaland (Land of the Lombards), the Old Norse name for southern Italy.

 The Norman Robert Guiscard, son of Tancred, invaded Sicily in 1060.
 The island was split between three Arab emirs, and the Sicilian population rose up against the ruling Muslims.
 One year later, Messina fell, and in 1072, Palermo was taken by the Normans.
 The loss of the cities, each with a splendid harbor, dealt a severe blow to Muslim power on the island.
 Eventually all of Sicily was taken.
 In 1091, Noto in the southern tip of Sicily and the island of Malta, the last Arab strongholds, fell to the Christians.
 By the 11th century, Muslim power in the Mediterranean had begun to wane.
+Several Anglo-Danish and Norwegian nobles participated in the Norman conquest of southern Italy, like Edgar the Ætheling, who left England in 1086, and Jarl Erling Skakke, who won his nickname ("Skakke", meaning bent head) after a battle against Arabs in Sicily.